Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Reversible Dynamics

-Let us now examine the motion of a Fermi gas in the trapping potential given by Eq.~(\ref{Action}).
-We summarize the results of the reversible dynamics in Fig.~(\ref{fig:thermalization}).
+For times $t > t_h/2$, there are two possibilities for the long-time dynamics.
 If the holding time, $t_h$, is matched to $n\pi/\omega_f$ for some integer $n$, the density matrix, Eq.~(\ref{DM}), will exactly return to its initial thermal equilibrium form, right as the trap returns to its initial value.
 In this case, the dynamics not only conserve energy and entropy, but it is possible to completely retrieve the initial quantum state.
 This retrieval is a full many-body effect related to the conformal symmetry.
-For different values of $t_h$, $\lambda(t)$ will further oscillate at a frequency $\omega_0$ when the initial trap is restored, as the gas will not be in an equilibrium state of the initial trap.
+For other values of $t_h$, $\lambda(t)$ will further oscillate at a frequency $\omega_0$ after the initial trap is restored, as the gas will not be in an equilibrium state right after the second quench.
+These oscillations will also be undamped as the dynamics still conserve entropy.

 Eqs.~(\ref{DM}) and (\ref{lambda}) are indicative of the existence of $N$-body conformal tower states studied before \cite{Castin04, Castin06, Nishida07, Maki18,Maki19}.
 The SO(2,1) symmetry suggests that the spectrum of $H_{proj}(\omega(t) = \omega_f)$ can be divided into a number of towers, each labeled by conserved quantities such as the angular momentum etc. Each tower hosts a set of states that are equally spaced with a universal spacing $2 \omega_f$, independent of the label for an individual tower.
 Following Eqs.~(\ref{DM}) and (\ref{lambda}), the density matrix dynamics only involves frequencies of $2 n \omega_f$ for $n = 0, \pm 1, \pm 2...$.
-Many-body dynamics with a single fundamental frequency can only occur if the eigenstates of $H_{prof}(\omega(t) = \omega_f)$ have this equally spaced character.
+The many-body dynamics with a single fundamental frequency can only occur if the eigenstates of $H_{prof}(\omega(t) = \omega_f)$ have this equally spaced character (i.e. the states are equally spaced within each tower labelled by a conserved angular momentum).

-\paragraph{Irreversible Dynamics and Thermalization Time}
+\section{Irreversible Dynamics and Thermalization Time}